dzatrifork/java-copilot-demo/README.md

 ## Steps:
 - Create patch endpoint for professions
+  - Generate endpoint in UserResource
+  - Update UserService `updateUserProfession(String id, Profession profession)`
   - Update UserRepository with updateUserProfession
-  - Create Profession enum
+  - Get more professions in Profession enum using ChatGPT
-  - Create ProfessionInput with Profession as input value
   - Update UserInput
   - update UserRepository.createUser with profession
-  - Update UserService `updateUserProfession(String id, Profession profession)`
-  - Generate endpoint in UserResource
   - Update UserRepositoryTest
     - Write test for assertUserExists
     - Try and let Copilot write more tests
       - testCreateUserWithNullName
       - testCreateUserWithEmptyName
         - Fix Illegal argument exception missing
-  - (OPTIONAL) Create UserServiceTest
 - Use ChatGPT with code interpreter
+  - to write documentation for UserResource: "Please write documentation as markdown for the endpoints defined in this code"
   - to refactoring suggestions for UserService: "Do you have any suggestions for refactoring in this file?"
-  - to write documentation for UserResource: "Please write documentation as markdown for the endpoints defined in this code"
 - Use HuggingChat with web search
   - Write ContextRequestFilter: "In Java, using the Quarkus framework, give me a ContainerRequestFilter that checks the input for bad words"
   - Write BadRequestMapper: "In Java give me a BadRequestException ExceptionMapper that translates the exception into a response"